Numpaque4/numpaque4.github.io/cv_english.md

 # Sebastian Numpaque - Curriculum Vitae

 ## About Me
 Undergraduate student in Astronomy at the University of Antioquia.
 Young Researcher Intern in the FACom and SEAP research groups, focusing on exoplanetary science.
-Coordinator and Co-founder of the Astrophysics Research Training Program.
+Coordinator and Co-founder of the Astronomy Research Seedbed for students.
 Organizational Manager at AstrodidaXis Foundation for Astronomy Education.
 I have made contributions in the design and development of scientific and computational tools, as well as in the publication of scientific papers and organization of science outreach activities.

 ## Contact
 - **Email**: \[david.rodriguez1@udea.edu.co\]